openshift/enhancements/enhancements/authentication/allowing-uri-scheme-in-oidc-sub-claims.md

-Per the [OIDC specification](https://openid.net/specs/openid-connect-core-1_0-final.html#IDToken) of the ID token and its more thorough details described in [RFC7519 - JSON Web Token (JWT)](https://tools.ietf.org/html/rfc7519#section-4.1.2), the `sub` claim may be represented as both a string or a URI.
+Per the [OIDC specification](https://openid.net/specs/openid-connect-core-1_0-final.html#IDToken) of the ID token and its more thorough details described in [RFC7519 - JSON Web Token (JWT)](https://tools.ietf.org/html/rfc7519#section-4.1.2), the `sub` claim may be represented as both a string or a URI (as defined by the above RFC, URI is any string containing a `:`).
 However, URI by definition may contain characters such as `/` and `:` that are hard to digest for the `identity.oauth.openshift.io` API, which prevents integration with OIDCs that make use of this URI scheme.
 However, an identity provider that follows all